Merging PDFs

 instance'sAppend

 method and pass the PDF to be merged.
-Repeat for all documents requiring merging. - Call the Document instance's
+Repeat for all documents requiring merging. - Add the Document instance's

 Draw